moichim/labir/packages/embed/README.md

 ### Analysis syntax

-To set analysis as a HTML parameter, you can use the following syntax:
+To set an analysis as a HTML parameter, you can use the following syntax:

 Area analysis: